 - which connects to the M6 south of Preston and provides access to the M66 to Manchester; - A687 forms an important traffic route between the A683 and the A65. - 3.3 Craven has low population densities overall and sparse settlement patterns.
-Residents living in remoter rural areas are often required to make longer journeys to access essential services. - 3.4 The Council has commissioned highway modelling work to examine the strategic traffic effects of the Council's future options for housing in Skipton where most growth will be delivered.
+Residents living in remoter rural areas are often required to make longer journeys to access essential services. - 3.4 The Council has commissioned highway modelling work to examine the strategic and cumulative traffic effects on surrounding local highway network of the Council's future options for housing in Skipton where most growth will be delivered.
 This work is complete and is taken into account in this IDP.